Axolotl21/QA/README.md

 * Can perform manual functional and usability testing of web applications
 * Knowledge In Software Development Life Cycle (SDLC) And Software Test Life Cycle (STLC).
 * Can create test cases and know how and in which situations to use them effectively
-* Familiar with HTML, CSS, and Jacascript
+* Familiar with HTML, CSS, and Javascript

 ## Courses
 * Quality Assurance bootcamp on binar academy